 Travellers at Keflavik International Airport.
 Image Credit: government.is

-By March 8 the total number of infections was 65, and no patient had presented with symptoms severe enough to need hospitalisation.
+By the end of the first week of March, the total number of infections was 65, and no patient had presented with symptoms severe enough to need hospitalisation.
 The first patient to be hospitalised happened three days later on March 11, when the total number of infections had risen to 90.

 An overhead shot of downtown Reykjavik during social distancing.
 Image Credit: government.is

-On March 13 the government called a press conference where it was announced that schools and universities would close on March 16 along with the beginning of a ban on gatherings of over 100 people.
+The government then called a press conference where it was announced that schools and universities would close along with the beginning of a ban on gatherings of over 100 people.

 By the time the public gathering ban went into effect, the Icelandic response to the pandemic had begun to focus on early detection, contact tracing and social distancing.

-By March 18 the entire world had been declared a ‘high-risk area’ and residents of Iceland were discouraged from travelling abroad unless absolutely necessary.
+By mid-March, the entire world had been declared a ‘high-risk area’ and residents of Iceland were discouraged from travelling abroad unless absolutely necessary.
 The Icelandic government also encouraged Icelanders outside of the country to return home as soon as possible.

 At midnight on March 24, a stricter ban on public assembly of more than 20 people went into place.
 Any business that wasn’t able to keep a tight 2-metre distance between all people at all times was forced to close.